aguesie/ML-VA-Prediction/README.md

   `conda activate ML-VA-prediction`

-  Then run the script with your data:
+  Then run the script with your data like in *Example of use* of this method.

-  `python pred_XGBoost.py --X_test data/XTest_5z.mat --model models/xgboost_model.json --metrics --y_test data/yTest_5z.mat`

 - **From MATLAB (using Python integration):**